 Reference Service Name: Reference Service C20 - Transmission Storage Service Reference Service Description: A bi-directional service for storage activity combined with a connection service and a reference service (metering) at a bi-directional point on the Transmission system.
-Eligibility Criteria: Users are eligible to use this service if: 1.
-The meter is configured to measure the transfer of electricity into and out of the Western Power Network ; and 2.
-The connection point will use storage works for the sole purpose of storage activity ; and 3.
-The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and 4.
-Each of the following does not apply under an agreement with Western Power: a.
-The tariff that determines the charge is different to the Applicable Reference Tariff for this service ; or b.
-The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service .
+Eligibility Criteria: Users are eligible to use this service if: The meter is configured to measure the transfer of electricity into and out of the Western Power Network; and The connection point will use storage works for the sole purpose of storage activity; and The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and Each of the following does not apply under an agreement with Western Power: The tariff that determines the charge is different to the Applicable Reference Tariff for this service; or The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service.
 Applicable Reference Tariff: "TRT3" in the applicable Price List published in Appendix F of the access arrangement .
-Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement .
-Applicable Service Standard Benchmarks: As set out in section 4.2 of the access arrangement .
+Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement.
+Applicable Service Standard Benchmarks: As set out in section 4.2 of the access arrangement.

 Reference Service Name: Reference Service C21 - Low Voltage Electric Vehicle Charging Service Reference Service Description: A bi-directional service combined with a connection service and a reference service (metering) at a bi-directional point on the low voltage (415 volts or less) distribution system.
-Eligibility Criteria: Users are eligible to use this service if: 1.
-The bi-directional point is located at non-residential premises; and 2.
-The connection point will be used for the sole purpose of charging electric vehicles; and 3.
-The maximum demand at the bi-directional point is less than 1,500 kVA based on historic metering data or Western Power determines, as a reasonable and prudent person , that the user's forecast maximum demand will be less than 1,500 kVA; and 4.
-The meter is configured to measure the transfer of electricity into and out of the Western Power Network ; and 5.
-The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and 6.
-The premises have an inverter system rated up to a total of 1 MVA for single or three-phase connections; and 7.
-The consumer 's inverter system complies with the requirements of AS 4777 and the Technical Rules ; and 8.
-Each of the following does not apply under an agreement with Western Power: a.
-The tariff that determines the charge is different to the Applicable Reference Tariff for this service; or b.
-The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service .
-Applicable Reference Tariff: "RT40" in the applicable Price List published in Appendix F of the access arrangement .
-Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement .
+Eligibility Criteria: Users are eligible to use this service if: The bi-directional point is located at non-residential premises; and The connection point will be used for the sole purpose of charging electric vehicles; and The maximum demand at the bi-directional point is less than 1,500 kVA based on historic metering data or Western Power determines, as a reasonable and prudent person, that the user's forecast maximum demand will be less than 1,500 kVA; and The meter is configured to measure the transfer of electricity into and out of the Western Power Network; and The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and The premises have an inverter system rated up to a total of 1 MVA for single or three-phase connections; and The consumer's inverter system complies with the requirements of AS 4777 and the Technical Rules; and Each of the following does not apply under an agreement with Western Power: Applicable Reference Tariff: "RT40" in the applicable Price List published in Appendix F of the access arrangement .
+Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement.
 Applicable Service Standard Benchmarks: As set out in section 4.2 of the access arrangement.